Who We Are

 Cloudbridge Staff

-Casey Ella McConnell Smith, General Manager and Development Officer.
+Casey Ella McConnell Smith, Chief Financial Officer.
 Casey has been a friend of Cloudbridge since its inception 21 years ago and is now honored to help steward the ecological communities of Cloudbridge Nature Reserve.
 Casey is an Agricultural Engineer with a Masters in Environmental Studies (MES).
-She has held a leadership role at Cloudbridge since January 2020 and has helped to impulse much of the development that has taken place since then.
+She has helped to impulse much of the development that has taken place since she began working with Cloudbridge in 2020.

 Greilin Fallas Rodríguez, Scientific Coordinator.
 Greilin studied Biology, Natural Resource Management, and is a member of local environmental groups.
 Since February 2022, she has been welcoming researchers and interns who are keen to explore the cloud forest and live the Cloudbridge experience.

 Anthony Garita.
 Hospitality coordinator.
-Visitors to Cloudbridge often have the opportunity to meet Anthony, who has worked for Cloudbridge for 3 years and ensures that visitors to Cloudbridge receive an excellent quality of service, in our rentals, guided tours and welcome center.
+Visitors to Cloudbridge often have the opportunity to meet Anthony, who has worked for Cloudbridge since 2020s and ensures that visitors to Cloudbridge receive an excellent quality of service, in our rentals, guided tours and welcome center.

 Edgar Madrigal Fallas.
 Maintenance team.
 Edgar has worked at Cloudbridge since 2011 and is responsible for the general upkeep of the reserve and its infrastructure.
 Prior to working at Cloudbridge, Edgar has worked with the National Park Service in Chirripó National Park and as a tour guide through the Herradura-Uran-Chirripó route.